YasasBanuka/react-registration-form/README.md

 **Getting Started:**

 1. **Clone or Download the Repository:** Access this project's code through your preferred method (e.g., Git clone or download).
+2. **Install Dependencies:** Open your terminal or command prompt and navigate to the project's root directory.
+Run the `npm install` command to install the necessary dependencies
-2. **Run the Application:** Open your terminal and navigate to the project's root directory.
-Execute `npm start` to initiate the development server.
+3. **Run the Application:** Open your terminal and navigate to the project's root directory.
+Execute `npm start` to initiate the development server

 **Enjoy!**

 The application should launch in your default browser, ready for use with the enhanced features.